runtimeverification/plutus-core-semantics/README.md

 This command generates a `.build/coverage.xml` file.
 This file contains information about the K rewrite rules that have been exercised for all tests in the tests/ directory.

+After running `make fresh-test-coverage`, the execution of `./no-hits.py -r` will show all the rules that have not been exercised in the last execution of `make fresh-test-coverage`.
+(By executing `./no-hits.py -t`, a Python 3 dictionary containing file names and line numbers is pretty-printed.
+This dictionary denotes the same as the rules printed with option `-r`.)